Prior to Packing - 5 Dos and Don'ts

 Find an area outside of your day-to-day traffic pattern and create a packing station.
 Having your supplies in one location will make packing more productive and less stressful.

-Purchase strapping tape, scissors, pens (or our Unique Moving Kit), and a plastic box to keep small items.
+Purchase strapping tape, scissors, pens (or our Unique Moving Game), and a box to keep small items.
 You will also need packing material such as newspaper and bubble wrap.
 If you have extra towels keep them handy to pack breakable things.

-Boxes can be found for free on Craigslist and Freecycle or at your favorite grocery store.
+Boxes can be found for free on your local Craigslist and Freecycle or at your favorite grocery store.
 We recommend produce boxes as they are very sturdy.

 Purchasing them at Home Depot or from your moving company is an option as well.